sarahatkins/cybersec-info-web/README.md

 ## Developer Tips

-- `GameMaster.tsx` must be mounted at all times; it's the game's narrative engine.
 - The progression is **linear** and relies on advancing `gameStage` correctly.
-- You can skip ahead in development by using `setGameStage(n)` in dev tools or the context.
+- You can skip ahead in development by using `setGameStage(n)` in dev tools or the context (may be quite buggy if you do that - seems to get stuck at Stage 5).
 - UI components (Email, Chat, Terminal, News) should reflect the shared game state.

 ---